RodrigoBernardino/DynamicLinqRepository/README.md

 var users = repository.FindAll(clauses);
 ```

 You can paginate and sort your query results by the QueryLimits class.
+Use the counter to get the query result's total number of entities and use the QueryLimits class to fetch the current page's data.
 ```C#
 var queryLimits = new QueryLimits
 {